It4innovations/hyperqueue/README.md

   have to manually aggregate them to avoid exhausting SLURM/PBS resources.
 Manual job aggregation is often quite arduous and since the aggregation is static, it might also waste resources because of poor load balancing.

-  If you use HQ, you will not have to aggregate jobs.
-You can submit millions of small[*] qjobs to HQ
-    and it will take care of assigning them dynamically to individual SLURM/PBS jobs and workers.
+  In the case of HQ, you do not have to aggregate jobs.
+You can submit millions of small jobs to HQ and it will take care of assigning them dynamically to individual SLURM/PBS jobs and workers.

-    [*] small = makespan from hundreds of ms.

-* **How many qjobs may I submit into HQ?**
+* **How many jobs may I submit into HQ?**

-  We did not benchmark HQ itself yet, but our backend library used in HQ handles hundreds of thousands qjob with `1ms` overhead per qjob with dependencies and around `0.1ms` per qjob without dependencies.
+  We did not benchmark HQ itself yet, but our backend library used in HQ handles hundreds of thousands job with `1ms` overhead per job with dependencies and around `0.1ms` per job without dependencies.

-* **Does HQ support qjobs with dependencies?**
+* **Does HQ support jobs with dependencies?**

-  Not yet, but we consider it as a first class feature.
+  Not yet.
 It is actually implemented in the scheduling core, but it has no user interface yet.
+  But we consider it as a crucial must-have feature.

 * **How is HQ implemented?**